 Serving essentially as exterior shading solutions, aluminium sun louvres are custom-designed for each building, and are available in various forms.
 They allow air and light to pass through, and can be fixed and hung at regular intervals above windows, shopfronts, or an entire floor of a high rise building

-Sun louvers are commonly used for office blocks, skyscrapers, and public buildings.
-Contrary to popular belief, sun control louvers are not only for commercial buildings, but are increasingly being used for modern homes too.
+Sun louvres are commonly used for office blocks, skyscrapers, and public buildings.
+Contrary to popular belief, sun control louvres are not only for commercial buildings, but are increasingly being used for modern homes too.

 There are a few key types of louvres you may consider, namely Aerofins, Panel Systems, Filigree sun screens, and other custom fit options for unique applications and aesthetics.

 Aerofin systems feature wing-shaped panel elements, or fins, to combine optimal solar effectiveness with a sleek, futuristic appearance.

 Panel Systems can be horizontal or vertical projections of aluminium roll-formed panels that create an elegant, light appearance, or they can be extruded aluminium panels for a more defined look.